Reviews You Can Rely On

 Our Verdict

-While its price tag is still significantly more than our other Best Buy winner, the Meteor weighs considerably less and is far more comfortable.
-The Meteor features a combination of EPS foam wholly covered with a thin polycarbonate shell that improves day-to-day durability.
-This combination is both lighter than heavier ABS shell helmets, while more affordable than the even lighter EPP foam helmets, offering the perfect compromise for someone who understands that weight is all-important in helmet design, but is still concerned about how much they spend.
-Numerous helmets fit this description, but in our testing the Meteor performs better than the rest, making it the best value choice for a lightweight helmet.
-Whether rock or ice climbing, in the alpine, or even on skis, this helmet will serve you well.
+While its price tag is still significantly more than some helmets on the market, the Petzl Meteor weighs considerably less and is far more comfortable, making it one of our favorite climbing helmets.
+The Meteor combines EPS foam wholly covered with a thin polycarbonate shell that improves day-to-day durability.
+This combination is lighter than ABS shell helmets yet more affordable than the lighter EPP foam ones.
+As a result, this helmet offers the perfect compromise for someone who understands that weight is all-important in helmet design but is still concerned about how much they spend.
+Not only that but this helmet is also dual-rated for climbing and ski touring.
+Other helmets also fit this description, but in our testing, the Meteor performs better than the rest, earning our Best Buy award for the most affordable, dual-rated helmet.
+This helmet will serve you well whether rock or ice climbing, in the alpine, or even on skis.

 REASONS TO BUY